 You may be able to find a credit card offer that allows for 0% interest on balance transfers.
 This can save you thousands in the long-run and again, our stress levels go down when we are holding less bills (even if the balance is the same).

-4. Snowball – There are two methods for paying off debt.
-This first method suggests that you pay off small balances first so that you have more money to put towards your other debt.
+4. Snowball – There are two methods for paying off debt when you continue to have several bills to be paid off.
+This first method (the snowball method) suggests that you pay off small balances first so that you have more money to put towards your other debt.
 This saves money because you’ll pay your debt off faster when you keep paying off a new balance every few months.
 It makes you feel as if you’ve accomplished paying off debt little by little and can give you better peace of mind.

 5. Pay off high-interest debt – The second suggested method for paying off debt is to pay off high-interest debt first.
 This saves you money by cutting the amount of interest you will pay.

 The largest downside to this option is that you will continue to have several payments each month rather than paying off balances more quickly.
 That said, the interest can rack up very quickly, so make a choice based on your specific bills and what you owe, which is why consolidating everything to one card may be a better long-term option.